 Early Origins of the McEgo family

 The surname McEgo was first found in Cornwall, where there is some debate of the name's origins.
 One reference lists that the name was "from the Spanish Iago, which must have crossed over into Cornwall at some early period."
 While another states "whether it derives from the Celtic-British Iago, and signifies James or from gago or jago, a spear and pledges for battle; however, the name was of ancient use in Britain; for Galfridus Monmuthensis tells us of a king named Jago, before Julius Caesar landed in Britain, that reigned twenty-five years, and is buried at York."

 Early History of the McEgo family

 This web page shows only a small excerpt of our McEgo research.
-Another 65 words (5 lines of text) covering the years 1221, 1684, 1724 and 1723 are included under the topic Early McEgo History in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) covering the years 1221, 1684, 1724, 1723 and 1807 are included under the topic Early McEgo History in all our PDF Extended History products and printed products wherever possible.

 McEgo Spelling Variations

 Cornish surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The official court languages, which were Latin and French, were also influential on the spelling of a surname.
 Since the spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England, which accelerated and accentuated the alterations to the spelling of various surnames.
 Lastly, spelling variations often resulted from the linguistic differences between the people of Cornwall and the rest of England.
 The Cornish spoke a unique Brythonic Celtic language which was first recorded in written documents during the 10th century.
 However, they became increasingly Anglicized, and Cornish became extinct as a spoken language in 1777, although it has been revived by Cornish patriots in the modern era.
 The name has been spelled Jago, Jagoe, Jagow, Jeago, Jego, Mac Ego and many more.

 Early Notables of the McEgo family (pre 1700)

 More information is included under the topic Early McEgo Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McEgo family to Ireland

 Some of the McEgo family moved to Ireland, but this topic is not covered in this excerpt.

 Another 48 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the McEgo family

 Study of Passenger and Immigration lists has revealed that among early immigrants bearing the McEgo surname were: Richard Jego, who sailed to Virginia in 1628; Walter Jago to Barbados in 1634; John, Patrick and Hester Jago to Boston in 1849; and Catherine Jago to Boston in 1850..